Set Current Location

 Dedicated to the lifeline of Zurich's public transport system, the Tram Museum is a testimony of the city's urban development through the times.
 Occupying a former tram depot, the historic space houses a well-preserved collection of documents, archives and photographic evidence that trace the country's economic trajectory and industrial evolution.
 Witness tram cars built in the 20th Century, including the oldest vehicle dating back to 1897, as well as engines, authentic uniforms, ticket machines and model layouts.
 Take home unique postcards and souvenirs, along with a guaranteed memorable experience.

-Established in 1878, the Museum of Design in Zürich was evolved from the city's preexisting Museum of Arts and Crafts, which was founded in 1875.
-It celebrates architecture, industrial design, visual communication, and craft.
-The museum hosts five to seven exhibitions throughout the year, as well as several smaller lobby-exhibitions.
-Its collections focus on design, graphics, posters, and applied art.
+Originally established in 1878, the Museum of Design in Zürich was evolved from the city's pre-existing Museum of Arts and Crafts, which was founded in 1875.
+A magnificent celebration of architecture, industrial design, visual communication, and craft, the museum is a repository of over 500,000 objects which attest to the very genesis of design.
+An integral part of the Zurich University of Design, the museum plays host to an array of insightful tours and exhibitions which revolve around the greater, as well as the intricate nuances of design and visual art.
+The Museum of Design hosts five to seven exhibitions throughout the year, as well as several smaller lobby-exhibitions, which are both, diverse and inclusive in terms of color, concept and methodology.
 Although the museum's graphics collection has been around since its conception, the poster collection comprises the most pieces, numbering well over 300,000.
-Part of the Zurich University of the Arts, the Museum of Design in Zürich is an important institution, both locally and globally.
+Focusing extensively on the four prime disciplines of design, posters, graphics and applied art, the museum has come to be much revered, both locally and globally.

 The Swiss artist Bruno Weber has made his own fantasy come true here.
 This sculptor makes larger than life, colorful animals which you can climb on, walk through, slide off, sit on and live in as well!
 The park is full of creatures which look as if they stepped straight out of a fairytale.
 Bruno Weber desired to share his fabulous artwork with the world and thus opened his vineyard to the public.
 You will find some of Weber's works on top of the Uetliberg.